nasuni-labs/local-nasuni-management-mcp-server/README.md

 - **Usage Statistics**: Comprehensive usage reporting and analysis
 - **Notification Management**: Centralized alert and notification handling

+## Support Statement
+- Nasuni Support is limited to the underlying APIs used by the MCP Server.
+- Nasuni API  bugs or feature requests should be communicated to Nasuni Customer Success.
+- GitHub project to-do's, bugs, and feature requests should be submitted as “Issues” in GitHub under its repositories.

 ## Prerequisites

 ### Python Requirements
 - **Python**: Version 3.11+ or later is required
 - **Recommendation**: Install the latest stable Python version for best performance and security

 #### Checking Your Python Version
 ```bash